 Make sure this content is keyword optimized for search engines.
 And within the content, include an offer to register for or purchase the related class or content.

-3. Create entry points to your courses and resources that are search engine optimized
+3. Create entry points to your events, courses, and resources that are search engine optimized

 Some organizations are too protective of their resources.
 They put everything behind a gate, to the point where someone on your website can only see that you have resources, but not what they are.
 Which does nothing to attract new participants.

-Instead, create a webpage anyone can access that provides a summary or even a short preview of a course or resource.
+Instead, create a webpage anyone can access that provides a summary or even a short preview of an upcoming event, course, or resource.
 Perform keyword and content optimization on this page so that it’s included in search engine results.

-If a user doesn’t have the appropriate credentials to access the course or resource, that is the perfect place to entice them to register or join!
+If a user doesn’t have the appropriate credentials to access the full source material, that is the perfect place to entice them to register or join!

-Associations don’t need to open their training material to non-members if it doesn’t align with their organizational strategy.
-But there are ways that organizations can, and should, openly publish samples of their educational subject matter for prospective members to discover.
+Associations don’t need to open their educational content to non-members if it doesn’t align with their organizational strategy.
+But there are ways that organizations can, and should, openly publish samples of for prospective members to discover.
 Like it or not, Google is key to organizational growth.